ishan121028/RadiologyAI/README.md

 curl -X POST "http://localhost:49001/v2/answer" \
   -H "Content-Type: application/json" \
   -d '{"prompt": "What are the critical findings in recent MRI scans?"}'

+# Search on the basis of patient ID
 ```

 ## 🔧 Configuration